mw00847/molecular-interactions/README.md

 Either a potential energy function is fitted to one geometry and used as a loss function in the learning.
 Or another neural network is built to learn the energy term and use this as a loss function in the original VAE.

-* The length of the carbonyl bond needs to be varied in the training data as this will contribute to the shift at 1700cm-1.
+* The length of the carbonyl bond needs to be varied in the training data to provide better understanding.

 # References